 4. Be Willing to Be Flexible

 While your dream vacation may entail a Hawaiian beach at a 5-star hotel, when living on a budget, this might not be realistic.
 As an alternative, consider another dreamy beach locale that is more within your means.
 You can find some pretty good deals online, especially for destinations that are a region's best kept secret.
-By traveling on non-prime times, many deals can be found because businesses will want to keep busy and give discounts to entice visitors.
+Additionally, by traveling during non-prime times, many deals can be found because businesses will want to keep busy and give discounts to entice visitors to come on over to visit.

 5. Timing is Everything